English

 Chapter Three: Results

 In this film, it was found out that Shakespeare’s battle of wits does not cease here, but it goes on with Beatrice and Claudio Benedick center and fronts the film.
 The merry conflict that dominates the film sets a tone for various elements to emerge in the movie as audiences are directly revealed by the actions that follow them.
 On the other hand, Kenneth Branagh understands the full significance of language as far as Much Ado is concerned, and due to that, Kenneth Branagh maintains several of such lines in his film adaptations.
-Consequently, a similarity between Shakespeare’s “Much Ado About Nothing” and Kenneth Brenagn’s film adaptations stop when Shakespeare’s and Kenneth Brenagn’s film adaptations put a lot of emphasis on the visual image with the aim of acquiring the full attention of audiences as well as ensuring shaping of the story’s tone.
+Consequently, a similarity between Shakespeare’s “Much Ado About Nothing” and Kenneth Brenastops film adaptations stops when Shakespeare’s and Kenneth Brenagn’s film adaptations put a lot of emphasis on the visual image with the aim of acquiring the full attention of audiences as well as ensuring shaping of the story’s tone.

-In fact, the visual imagery used in Kenneth Brenagn’s “Much Ado About Nothing” cannot be disregarded even whether Kenneth Brenagn uses props or includes good-looking men and women dressed in white lace and satin.
+In fact, the visual imagery used in Kenneth Brenagn’s “Much Ado About Nothing” cannot be disregarded, even whether Kenneth Brenagn uses props or includes good-looking men and women dressed in white lace and satin.
 However, this film does not start by putting a lot of emphasis on Beatrice as compared to the majority of Shakespeare’s opening lines that are left out of the film.
-Instead, Kenneth Brenagn’s film starts with Beatrice as she recites a kind of a song.
+Instead, Kenneth Brenagn’s film starts with Beatrice as she recites a kind of song.
 The song is later on found in the middle of the movie as it describes men’s deceitfulness.

-Whedon has indeed managed to turn Benedick’s antiquated and rowdily to get married to his unique spouse as if she was an Ethiope.
+Whedon has indeed managed to turn Benedick’s antiquated and rowdily to get married to his unique spouse as if she were an Ethiope.
 Whedon refers to this as pure Michael Scott within one of the play’s funniest lines.
 Whedon also tries his best to tone done some of Hero’s tricky characters and ridiculous qualities even though she is one of the crafty actresses in the play.
 According to Whedon, he was supposed to twirl a lot because Hero does not have many lines in his play as compared to Beatrice in Shakespeare’s play.
-All in all, Whedon wanted audiences to understand to the extent to which Hero loves Benedick in his play “Much Ado About Nothing.”
+All in all, Whedon wanted audiences to understand the extent to which Hero loves Benedick in his play “Much Ado About Nothing.”

-The Shakespeare’s film of “Much Ado About Nothing” and its film adaptations present the story about the two lovers and the challenges they had to encounter and overcome to be together as spouses.
+Shakespeare’s film “Much Ado About Nothing” and its film adaptations present the story of the two lovers and the challenges they had to encounter and overcome to be together as spouses.
 The two spouses had their shortcomings, flaws and malicious plans put against them before they finally emerged victoriously and then found happiness as spouses.
-The play “Much Ado About Nothing” was performed by the three artists, Shakespeare, Kenneth Brenagn and Josh Whedon but the theme of the story remained the same as its setting and plot changed according to the taste of the performer.
+The play “Much Ado About Nothing” was performed by three artists, Shakespeare, Kenneth Brenagn and Josh Whedon, but the theme of the story remained the same as its setting and plot changed according to the taste of the performer.
 However, some critics of the play have indicated some darker moments of the story; for example, Don John almost succeeded in destroying the marriage between Claudio Benedick and Beatrice (Hero) because most men in the play are portrayed as being too fast in judging women to be naturally cunning.
 In summary, Shakespeare’s play “Much Ado About Nothing” and its adaptations of Kenneth Brenagn and Josh Whedon attracted several audiences because of the kind of emotive themes the story has like emotive themes of love and dilemma.

 The film and its adaptations indeed attracted several audiences primarily when it was first acted by Shakespeare because of the strong message of love and dilemma presented by the play (Munich et al. 50).
 The love between Benedick and Beatrice was observed by many audiences as a true love that a woman should give to her spouse.
-Regardless of the kind of dilemma and other challenges that Benedick and Beatrice went through, the latter still managed to give Benedick true love making them end up together as couples (Munich et al. 60).
-Indeed this was a positive motivation to couples who sometimes might be experiencing similar challenges as the one’s Benedick and Beatrice went through though they finally thrived amidst all those challenges and became active couples.
+Regardless of the kind of dilemma and other challenges that Benedick and Beatrice went through, the latter still managed to give Benedick true love, making them end up together as a couple (Munich et al. 60).
+Indeed, this was a positive motivation to couples who sometimes might be experiencing similar challenges as the one’s Benedick and Beatrice went through though they finally thrived amidst all those challenges and became active couples.

 Watching a film always brings about more touch in audiences as compared to reading the film (Komatsu et al. 249).
 When watching the movie, the audience will be able to understand the meaning of the play even if they were not able to comprehend similar lines when they were reading.
-In this regard, a well-directed, well-cast and well-produced film achieves most of the actions that take place in the theater alongside the integration with realism scenes, close-ups, greater variety and speech amplification.
+In this regard, a well-directed, well-cast and well-produced film achieves most of the actions that take place in the theater alongside the integration of realism scenes, close-ups, greater variety and speech amplification.
 Bearing this in mind, Josh Whedon’s “Much Ado About Nothing” film adaptations take several liberties with Shakespeare’s “Much Ado About Nothing” (Munich et al. 50).
 In fact, some can make an assumption that the writer of this play might not have imagined that the play’s 16th-century Messina scene was just a modern mansion that is filled with fizzy cocktails, cars, snazzy suits and guns (Martin, Geoffrey, et al. 1000).
 Or constables Verges and Dogberry to be dumb-guy cops that could not rightly fit with Reno 911!
 Crew.

 Works Cited

 Cammà, Calogero, Giuseppe Cabibbo, and Antonio Craxì.
 “Direct antiviral agents and risk for HCC early recurrence: much ado about nothing.”
-Journal of hepatology 65.4 (2016): 861-862.
+Journal of Hepatology 65.4 (2016): 861-862.

 Davidsson, Per, and Scott R. Gordon.
 “Much ado about nothing?
 The surprising persistence of nascent entrepreneurs through macroeconomic crisis.”
 Entrepreneurship Theory and Practice 40.4 (2016): 915-941.